jina-ai/jina/README.md

 <!-- start jina-description -->

 Jina is a framework that empowers anyone to build cross-modal and multi-modal<sup><a href="#example-application">[*]</a></sup> applications on the cloud.
 It uplifts a local PoC into a production-ready service in just minutes.
-Jina handles the infrastructure complexity, and makes the advanced solution engineering and cloud-native technologies accessible to every developer.
+Jina handles the infrastructure complexity, making advanced solution engineering and cloud-native technologies accessible to every developer.

 Applications built with Jina enjoy the following features out-of-the-box:

 🌌 **Universal**
   - Build applications that deliver fresh insights from multiple data types such as text, image, audio, video, 3D mesh, PDF.